setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 In many projects, developers must work with proprietary or vendor-specific communication I/O protocols that are not
 based on well-known and widely supported implementations like HTTP (REST, GraphQL, etc.).
 These specific protocols are
 often tightly coupled with the data structures they transfer.
+And the protocol needs to be implemented by developers themselves.

 ### Examples of such use cases: